-Permanent stormwater management structures that will impound water shall be designed and certified by a registered professional engineer.
+Permanent stormwater management structures that will impound water (detention/retention basins or similar structures) shall be designed and certified by a registered professional engineer.

 Other control section- This section requires the solid waste be disposed of properly.
 Provisions must be made to control dust.
 This section also details maintenance, inspection, training and record keeping requirements.
-Record keeping of the quantity and quality of stormwater discharges is accomplished through documentation of the visual observation of stormwater discharges and best management practice installations.

-Compliance with other state laws and statutes- This section advises the permittee that nothing in this general permit shall be construed as excusing the permittee from compliance with any applicable federal, state, or local statutes, ordinances, or regulations.
+Compliance with other state laws and statutes- This section advises the permit that nothing in this general permit shall be construed as excusing the permittee from compliance with any applicable federal, state, or local statutes, ordinances, or regulations.

 G.5.
-Discharges to Waters with Approved TMDL's
+Discharges to Impaired Waters